-The Horror of Hipster Preschool-Hunting
+The Horror of Hipster Preschool Hunting

 Yes, preschools.
 Yes, it’s insane.

-Our first preschool tour was the hardest to set up because the ‘Forest Knell’ Directress doesn't do modern technology- neither email nor the relatively more established communication device also known as the telephone.
-We persisted because parents whose kids had attended ‘Forest Knell’ gushed about how their kids were outside all day, immersed in nature.
+Our first preschool tour was the hardest to set up because the “Forest Knell” Directress doesn’t do modern technology ― neither email nor the relatively more established communication device also known as the telephone.
+We persisted because parents whose kids had attended “Forest Knell” gushed about how their kids were outside all day, immersed in nature.

 Since Grace would live outside if we let her, we envisioned her learning about trees, bugs and birds from peaceful survivalists in clogs and crystals.
-After a month of ignored phone calls, I emailed the ‘Forest Knell’ Directress a photo of Grace watering plants, naked except a pair of fairy wings.
-Directress responded toot sweet.
+After a month of ignored phone calls, I emailed the “Forest Knell” Directress a photo of Grace watering plants, naked except a pair of fairy wings.
+Directress responded tout suite.
 They didn’t have an opening for 14 to 18 months but why not visit?

-‘Forest Knell’ was definitely full of kids playing in nature— basically a massive pile of dirt.
-If it wasn't for the Bierkenstocked, apron-clad women adorned with crystals, sipping white tea in chipped mugs, it might have been a Save The Children commercial.
+“Forest Knell” was definitely full of kids playing in nature — basically a massive pile of dirt.
+If it wasn’t for the Bierkenstocked, apron-clad women adorned with crystals, sipping white tea in chipped mugs, it might have been a Save The Children commercial.

-Another mom whispered about a Montessori preschool so sought after it has a name no one who isn’t a Gnostic Gospel Phd can pronounce, but they’ll teach your drooler Greek myths and meditation for over $1500 a month and a nonrefundable $250 just to APPLY.
-And it’s not full time.
+Another mom whispered about a Montessori preschool so sought after it has a name no one who isn’t a Gnostic Gospel Phd can pronounce, but they’ll teach your drooler Greek myths and meditation for over $1,500 a month and a nonrefundable $250 just to APPLY.
+And it’s not full-time.

 So, if you don’t have to work and are dying to see 4-year-olds perform the unexpurgated Othello, then this is the place for you.
 In between Pilates and Hamlet rehearsals, pupils sweep floors, bake bread and polish silver.
 How very Downton Abbey of them, training future maids and butlers.
 Canada thriftily pointed out that Grace sweeps our house for free so why pay $18,000 a year?

-Next was a preschool with a large foreboding door and no sign- like a secret daytime nightclub only open to Gigi and Zayn.
-We got on a wait list for a wait list for a tour but their attendance wait list was so long Grace would be 17 by the time she got in- which only made us more determined to taste their Kool-Aid.
+Next was a preschool with a large foreboding door and no sign ― like a secret daytime nightclub only open to Gigi and Zayn.
+We got on a wait list for a wait list for a tour, but their attendance wait list was so long Grace would be 17 by the time she got in ― which only made us more determined to taste their Kool-Aid.

 Unable to maneuver the door knob, we gave them a gold star for security, but noted the inchy parking lot must inspire Stella McCartney-clad mommy fist fights at drop off and pick up.

 The campus resembled a miniature hippie commune.
 Chickens stiffly inspected the dirt where half-naked children crafted a mini Burning Man effigy.
-Cats and bunnies cuddled brazenly as the ‘No Name’ Directress guided us up a rope ladder into a classroom replete with an ancient tortoise, a pregnant guinea pig and chairs made from hay bales.
+Cats and bunnies cuddled brazenly as the “No Name” Directress guided us up a rope ladder into a classroom replete with an ancient tortoise, a pregnant guinea pig and chairs made from hay bales.

-‘No Name Preschool’ was founded by nudist-psychologists and is nut and sugar-free as well as clothing-optional— though teachers now remain clothed during school hours.
+“No Name Preschool” was founded by nudist-psychologists and is nut and sugar-free as well as clothing-optional— though teachers now remain clothed during school hours.

-Despite costing $1400 a month, ‘No Name’ is a co-op, so parents must donate many life-hours on top of many Benjamins.
+Despite costing $1,400 a month, “No Name” is a co-op, so parents must donate many life-hours on top of many Benjamins.
 The teachers looked suspiciously young.
 One fresh-faced teacher announced she had attended this very preschool.
-"Just last year?"
+“Just last year?”
 I asked.

 Favorite hipster student names?
 Bandit, Truth and Rocket.
 Since we couldn’t afford a school where we’d have to skip work to volunteer, we escaped.

 Then we found the Beyonce of preschools.
-From the outside ‘Nirvana’ resembles a 1980s office building.
+From the outside, “Nirvana” resembles a 1980s office building.
 But once past the brushed bronze gate guarded by irate hens, one enters an oasis of pre-Waldorfian bliss.

-A jumpy castle and light filled building modeled on Charles and Ray Eames fabled mid-century home front a racetrack with reclaimed wood pedal cars, a rocket ship, slides, swings, murals, many jungle gyms, a massive tree house, water fountain and bubble machine make it the Bellagio of preschools.
-Turtles bob, bunnies hop, finches beep, pink lights twinkle- so the lighting is extra flattering for tired old moms.
+A jumpy castle and light-filled building modeled on Charles and Ray Eames fabled mid-century home front a racetrack with reclaimed wood pedal cars, a rocket ship, slides, swings, murals, many jungle gyms, a massive tree house, water fountain and bubble machine make it the Bellagio of preschools.
+Turtles bob, bunnies hop, finches beep, pink lights twinkle ― so the lighting is extra flattering for tired old moms.
 Not needing to see the classrooms, I wanted to live there because the outdoor area is better than Disneyland.
-It's that Beyonce.
+It’s that Beyonce.

 After securing a coveted spot for orientation, waiting hours on a hipster-breeder line wrapped around the block, we were finally given audience with the Directress, resplendent in a Burberry capelet and flesh-tinted head microphone.